-Across the United States, 100 cities and counties have adopted policies that require or encourage the move off fossil fuels to all-electric homes and buildings.
-As of December 2022, nearly 31 million people across 9 states and Washington DC live in a jurisdiction where local policies favor fossil fuel-free, healthy buildings.
+Across the United States, more than 106 cities and counties have adopted policies that require or encourage the move off fossil fuels to all-electric homes and buildings.
+As of March 2023, more than 36 million people across 10 states and Washington DC live in a jurisdiction where local policies favor fossil fuel-free, healthy buildings.*

 Local Building Electrification Momentum at a Glance

 This national wave of action is motivated by the numerous benefits — in terms of climate, air quality, health, economics, resilience, and safety — of shifting from fossil fuels to zero-emissions electric appliances.

 Methane gas is now the largest source of climate pollution in the United States.
 Gas combustion in buildings produces at least 10 percent of the nation's greenhouse gas pollution, and in dense urban areas it is often a leading source of climate pollution.
 Electrification is the only cost-effective pathway to decarbonize our buildings and avoid the worst consequences of climate change.